cognisant/Docs.DevelopmentProcess/README.md

 **Tags**

-Trello cards will be visibly tagged with one or more of the following:
+Trello cards get visibly tagged with one or more of the following:

 - A blue tag indicating the epic to which they belong
 - A red "Bug" tag, indicating that this is a defect, rather than a new request.
 - A green "Ready" tag, indicating that the story is ready to be worked on.
 - A pink "Regulatory Commitment" tag, for stories that have been promised to regulators as corrective/preventative actions.
-- One or more grey tags indicating the system(s) which will be impacted by the change.
+- One or more grey tags indicating the system(s) that are impacted by the change.
 These are not visible on the face of the card, but allow easy filtering by a system.

 **Descriptions**

-Card descriptions will be added to by the development team.
-To begin with, they will include the description provided by the original author.
-Once agreed, the development team will write a specification that explains the scope of the work and the steps necessary to complete it.
+Card descriptions are added to by the development team.
+To begin with, they include the description provided by the original author.
+Once agreed, the development team writes a specification that explains the scope of the work and the steps necessary to complete it.
 The format of a description is described in the [Writing Stories](#writing-stories) section.

 ### Lists

-The software development board will contain the following lists.
-Cards will be moved by the team to reflect their development progress.
+The software development board contains the following lists.
+Cards are moved by the team to reflect their development progress.

 - **Current Epics** a set of cards representing all currently active epics.
 - **Inbox** is a list of new requests fed by the feature request form.